Jaybhesania/testforestfires/README.md

 ---

-## 🖥 Web App Demo
+## 🖥 Live Web App Deployment

-The Flask app allows users to input 9 features and get a real-time FWI prediction.
+The Flask app has been successfully deployed on **AWS Elastic Beanstalk**.
+Below is a screenshot of the hosted app:

 ### `Home Page`